 Applicants who submit an ACCESS application do not need to meet with an RS and may schedule the appointment with a FEP in ACCESS.
 Agencies must maintain their client scheduling availability in CWW for at least 10 working days into the future.
 Before submitting a W-2 application in ACCESS, applicants will be given the option of selecting from available appointment times to meet with a FEP over the next 5 working days.
 The FEP must meet with the applicant during their scheduled appointment time.
 If an applicant does not schedule an appointment in ACCESS, it is the applicant's responsibility to contact their local W-2 agency to schedule an appointment.
-Agencies may contact an applicant to schedule interview appointments if the applicant does not schedule interview appointments if the applicant does not schedule in ACCESS or does not attend their appointment scheduled in ACCESS.
+Agencies may contact an applicant to schedule interview appointments if the applicant does not schedule an appointment in ACCESS or does not attend their appointment scheduled in ACCESS.